abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Continuous Integration and Continuous Deployment.md

 In this exercise, you configured a local development environment, created a GitHub repository, and set up secrets and credentials.
 You deployed the application to Azure using GitHub Actions and verified the deployment.
 You also used GitHub Codespaces to update and manage the CI/CD workflow.

-Click on the **Next** button present in the bottom-right corner of this lab guide.
+### You have successfully completed the Exercise.
+Click on Next >> to proceed with the next Exercise.

 ![](media/lab-06.png)